evanwills/matrix_parsefile_preprocessor/README.md

 5. Once the last keyword is processed, the rest of the code is:
 	1.	validated
 	2.	written to the output file
-6. A report is generated containing a list (in order of occurance) of any Errors, Warnings and Notices.
+6. A report is generated containing a list (in order of occurrence) of any Errors, Warnings and Notices.

 ## How the old/new comparison works